2miaowang/IntertialNavigation/README.md

-# IntertialNavigation
+# IntertialNavILM

-Simulation of Nonlinear Geometric Observers for Inertial Navigation using Intermittent landmark Measurements
+Simulation of Nonlinear Geometric Observers for Inertial Navigation using Intermittent Landmark Measurements